 Set your target🎯

-Before you start your email campaign you need to know what exactly you are searching for.
+Before you start your outreach email campaign you need to know what exactly you are searching for.

 As a saying goes: “ A goal without a plan is just a wish. “

-Campaign goals can be achieved through a variety of reasons, including: From prospecting to brand awareness or the announcement of new products or features, link building, to assisting in the closing of agreements and achieving sales conversions.
+Campaign goals can be achieved through a variety of reasons, including: From prospecting to brand awareness or the announcement of new products or features, building links, to assisting in the closing of agreements and achieving sales conversions.

 You should ensure that everyone on your Marketing team understands what the final goal is and what metrics to track to determine whether or not the campaign was successful.
 But, the most important thing is to focus on metrics that truly show success, such as conversions and ROI.